agessaman/meshcore-keygen/README.md

 ---

 **Note**: This tool generates vanity keys for MeshCore nodes.
-The generated keys are cryptographically secure Ed25519 keypairs that are compatible with the MeshCore protocol.
+The generated keys are Ed25519 keypairs that are compatible with the MeshCore protocol.